huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 Clients that are willing to use QUIC's 0-RTT mechanism can reestablish connections and send transactions on the new connection with minimal delay overhead.
-These clients MAY chose low values of the idle timer, but SHOULD NOT pick value lower than 20 seconds.
+These clients MAY chose low values of the idle timer.

-Clients that want to maintain long duration DoQ connections SHOULD use the keep-alive mechanisms defined in Section 10.2 of the QUIC Transport Specification {{!I-D.ietf-quic-transport}}.

 ## Processing Queries in Parallel

-In order to achieve latencies on par with UDP, DNS clients SHOULD send their queries concurrently over different QUIC streams on a QUIC connection.
-That is, when a DNS client
-sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.
+As specified in section 7 of "DNS Transport over TCP - Implementation Requirements" {{!RFC7766}}, resolvers are RECOMMENDED to support the preparing of responses in parallel and sending them out of order.
+In DoQ, they do that by sending responses on their specific stream as soon as possible, without waiting for availability of responses for previously opened streams.

 ## Flow Control Mechanisms